vnisha123/DeepFake-Detector/README.md

 - Resized the images into 128 x 128.

 ## Model:
-- Covolutional Neural Network is built to classify the images.
+- Convolutional Neural Network (CNN) is built to classify the images.
 - This model is trained on 7000 images.
 - Used Batch Normalization
 - Used Dropout to prevent overfitting.